 I was present when she had her second (breech) baby.
 She went into labor when the one OB who did vaginal breeches was out of town, so she knew she was heading for a cesarean.
 She labored for several hours at the hospital before consenting to the surgery.
 During that time, if she didn't want to be on the monitors, she'd simply unplug herself and march into the bathroom.
 When she was done laboring in the bathroom, she'd go plug herself back in, standing up and swaying next to the bed.
 She didn't ask permission to get off the monitors--she just did it.
 Because of her "I know what I'm doing; don't mess with me!" attitude, the nurses didn't bother her.

 This is the same woman who, during her first birth, gave birth kneeling.
 It was the first time her OB had ever seen an upright birth.
-She had tried to lie down as requested but found it impossibly painful, so she got up on her knees and stayed there.
-She would have preferred to give birth standing up, but knelt as a concession to the OB, who was nonplussed enough as it was with her unconventional birth position.
+My friend had tried to lie down as requested but found it impossibly painful, so she got up on her knees and stayed there.
+She would have preferred to give birth standing up, but knelt as a concession to the OB, who was nonplussed enough as it was with my friend's unconventional birth position.

 How many times have we read stories where laboring women weren't "allowed" to get out of bed, where the nurses wouldn't "let" them get off the monitors, or where the doctor said they "had" to lie down to push and couldn't change positions?
 This has happened to many, many people I know both personally and through my blog.